Translate

 We were in Aragon, south of Zaragoza and North of Teruel.

 Gallocanta is sighted one thousand meters above Calamocha and Daroca.
-The mountains soar even higher; this is a continental plain, ice-cold winds blow needles through your skin, and it's also a spiritual place.
+The mountains soar even higher.
+This is a continental plain where ice-cold winds blow needles through your skin.
+It's also a spiritual place.

 As an essential stopover site within Spain for migrating Cranes (Grus Grus) from late Autumn to February, the skies here can be filled with these beautiful birds and their calls that endear people to them.